 “Dawson.”
 Rhea shook her head.

-“Dawson is a good cop–” he tried to cut her off.
+“Dawson is a good cop–” he cut her off.

 Rhea looked back at the bodies on the floor; studying them.
 Powerless.

 Outside, across the river the photographer stood on the bank, searching the skyline.
-Her name was Daisy Valentine.
-She was twenty-seven years old.
 Her blonde hair hung down her back.
 Her t-shirt said “Endeavour”.
-Her stance was strong and patient as her eyes searched the skyline for any more puffs of light.
-Her Pentax was strung around her neck.
-She held it in her hand, supporting the old zoom lens; The moon was full and rising.
-She moved her lens until it reflected a beam of moonlight then bounced it over the river bed, pooling its way across the crack in Domingos’ bolted back door.
+Her eyes searched the skyline.
+The moon was full and rising.
+She held the old zoom on her Pentax and moved it until it reflected caught a beam of moonlight then bounced it over the river bed, pooling its way across the crack in Domingos’ bolted back door.

-Inside Domingos’ kitchen, that reflected moonlight found its way through that crack and crossed over the dead girls like a laser.
-It hit something purple on one of their bodies.
+Inside Domingos’, that reflected moonlight found its way through that crack and crossed over the dead girls like a soft laser.
+It hit something purple.
 It shimmered, catching Rhea’s eye.
 She looked closer.
+Then closer.
 Transfixed.
-A sound caught in her throat, a cry.
-Strickland turned to her and looked at what she was looking at.
-On one of the dead girl’s wrists – barely visible but now glinting in the sliver of moonlight – was a plastic bracelet with a purple tin charm on it that advertised “Boom Boom Carneceria.
+A gasp caught in her throat.
+Strickland turned, followed her gaze, saw what she was looking at.
+On one of the dead girl’s wrists – barely visible but now glinting in the sliver of reflected moonlight – was a plastic bracelet with a purple tin charm on it that advertised “Boom Boom Carneceria.
 Ensenada.
 Mexico.”

 Recent Comments